mcowger/apantli/SECURITY.md

 ## Known Security Limitations

-### No Built-in Authentication
+### No Built-in Rate Limiting

-Apantli does not include authentication or authorization.
-You must implement this yourself or use a reverse proxy.
+Apantli does not implement rate limiting.
+Anyone with access can make unlimited requests.

 **Mitigation**: See [Production Deployment](#production-deployment) for options.